11301858/XAISuite/docs/index.rst

 Documentation
 ------------
-Finally.

-Here's what you were actually looking for!
+Finally, what you were really looking for!
 Click the following link for access to the tutorial and XAISuite documentation.

 .. toctree::
    :maxdepth: 4